- Know the benefits of resistance exercise.

-Each year, bone mineral density goes down by 1 – 3 percent for adults who don’t participate in resistance training.
+Each year, bone mineral density decreases by 1 – 3 percent for adults without resistance training.

-For women, resistance training has been shown to increase bone mineral density by more than 3 percent.
+Resistance training has increased bone mineral density by more than 3 percent for women.
 Young men build mass by 2.7 – 7.7 percent with resistance training.

 Reversing Aging in Skeletal Muscle

-There is a lot of research into the fact that exercise is able to slow and reduce the effects of aging to some degree.
+There is a lot of research into the fact that exercise can slow and reduce the effects of aging to some degree.

 Strength can be broken down into many different forms.
 Some of the common ones are: anaerobic, aerobic, linear, and nonlinear.

 Anaerobic strength is strength without the use of oxygen, and aerobic is the opposite, so with the use of oxygen.